 - Second, you must show that your injury happened because of work.
 More specifically, your injury was directly caused by working or working aggravated a pre-existing condition.
 The mere fact that you were at work is insufficient to receive Workers’ Compensation.
 Rather, your work must have caused or contributed to the injury.

 - Third, you must show that you sustained a loss.
 This means you must have sustained a wage loss, a permanent loss of function, or require medical treatment for the injury you suffered on the job.

 Proving these elements can be a difficult and time-consuming process.
 You have to keep track of every paper that you receive.
-Therefore, contacting an experienced workers’ compensation attorney who understands how to obtain the necessary documentation increases your chance of receiving workers’ compensation benefits.
-If your employer has denied your workers’ compensation claim, he is basically saying you failed to prove one or more of these three elements.
-Contact Ken Kieklek for counseling on what employers look for in analyzing workers’ compensation claims.
-For more information, browse our Arkansas workers’ compensation guide.
+Therefore, contacting an experienced Fayetteville AR Workers’ Compensation lawyer who understands how to obtain the necessary documentation increases your chance of receiving Workers’ Compensation benefits.
+If your employer has denied your Workers’ Compensation claim, he is basically saying you failed to prove one or more of these three elements.
+Contact Ken Kieklek for counseling on what employers look for in analyzing Workers’ Compensation claims.
+For more information, browse our Arkansas Workers’ Compensation guide.

 What Types of Benefits Can I Get From Workers’ Compensation?

 Even before you file a Workers’ Compensation claim you may be wondering what types of benefits you would be able to receive in Arkansas.
 The Arkansas Workers’ Compensation system can provide monetary compensation for medical expenses, rehabilitation expenses, and lost wages.
 However, before seeking non-emergency care you should always seek pre-approval because otherwise your employer is not obligated to cover it.
 Compensable medical expenses include:

 - Pre-operative care